How to Fix a Flat Tire: Step by Step

 How to Repair a Flat Tire

 If you hit a curb and notice poor handling or even a flapping sound coming from one of your tires, you likely have a flat tire.
 Before you decide to attach a spare, though, one option is to plug it using a tire plug kit.
+This temporary fix can help you drive short distances safely until permanent repair or replacement can be performed.

 Step 1: Locate the Leak